 Types of Chocolate

-While there are many types of chocolates available in the market, I will, in this section explain only the main types most commonly used in cake decorating.
 From my personal experience, I find couverture chocolate much easier to handle and produces better results as compared to other types due to the heat and humidity where I live.
 If heat is not an issue for you, I would suggest choosing good quality chocolate that you actually love to eat!

-There are basically 3 main classes of chocolate:Â
+There are basically 3 main classes of chocolate:

-Cooking Chocolate
+1. Cooking Chocolate or Compound Chocolate

 - This is also known as unsweetened chocolate.
 It is the most basic form of chocolate, made of cooled and hardened chocolate liquor.
 Cooking chocolate is also the most commonly used type in baking.